GeberID/folders_synchronization/README.md

-# folders_synchronization
-folders synchronization
+# Folders synchronization

-This is my project for sync folders from my pc and my raspberry pi
+Folders synchronization is a Python script that uses library paramiko for transparent files from one PC to another PC.